magalimou/HousingServicesPortal/README.md

 ```

 Response:
-Success: 200 OK
+Success: 200 OK.
 ```json
 {
   "message": "Appointment cancelled successfully"
 }
 ```
-Failure: 404 Not Found
+Failure: 404 Not Found.
 ```json
 {
    "message": "Appointment not found or not yours to cancel"